-The Promoter is committed to ensure that information about how to gamble responsibly and how to access information and help in respect of problem gambling is readily available to all.
+The Legion is committed to ensure that information on how to gamble responsibly is readily available to all.

 Keeping gambling under control